SCU-Smart-Grid-CPS/smart-grid-energy-simulation-research/README.md

-# scu_research
+# Smart Grid Energy Simulation Research
-Brian's research & development for a scalable energy and smart-grid simulation.
+Research & development for a scalable energy and smart-grid simulation.
+This repository contains the base code required to connect Energy Plus to UCEF via the FMU, do multiple simulations in https://github.com/SCU-Smart-Grid-CPS/ep-multiple-sims, the basic optimization in https://github.com/SCU-Smart-Grid-CPS/TwoFedEPOpt, and some tutorials.

 Forked from a repository for Kaleb Pattawi's Master's thesis at Santa Clara University